prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### Questions?

-If you have any questions about this challenge, please post them in our **[forum](https://groups.google.com/forum/#!forum/go-challenge)** and the author will reply asap.
-You can also join the [golang-challenge channel on slack](http://t.co/n6EesY9Mmv) which is a room for people who are going to participate in the Go Challenge.
+If you have any questions about this challenge, please join the [golang-challenge channel on slack](http://t.co/n6EesY9Mmv) which is a room for people who are going to participate in the Go Challenge.

 #### Evaluators